-How can you possibly host your site for free without incurring any inconvenience ?
+Is it even possible to host your site for free without incurring any inconvenience ?

-I know what it feels like to wake up one day and find out that your site hosted for free has been wiped out without further notice.
+I know what it feels like to wake up one day and find out that your site hosted for free has been wiped out without any further notice.

-I can also relate to your feelings when you find yourself trying to handle a flood of traffic to your cheaply hosted website which eventually ends up crashing.
+I can also relate to your feelings when you find yourself trying to handle a flood of traffic to your cheaply hosted website, which eventually ends up crashing.

 There must be a better way, right ?